-Of course, everything was prefaced on all of the previous lessons, so the bargain hunting needs to be done with cash (never credit or payments!) and only for items which are actually needed.
+Of course, everything was prefaced on all of the previous lessons, so the bargain hunting needs to be done with cash (never credit or payments!) and only for items that are actually needed.

 The ground rules all revolve around issues of integrity: getting a great deal is never worth being untruthful or causing harm to anyone else.

-Ramsey went on to explain there is nothing wrong in wanting to get a bargain.
+Ramsey went on to explain there is nothing wrong with wanting to get a bargain.

 In fact, he explained how Americans are some of the only people in the world who do not go into every buy-sell setting expecting to negotiate.

 He shared how we often are too embarrassed or ashamed to ask for a lower price, while those in other countries are offended if you don’t try to haggle.

 He said to be counter-cultural and don’t be afraid to try to get a great deal.

 For the next segment of the DVD lesson, Ramsey shared what he called the Lucky Seven Basic Rules of Negotiating.

 Through personal stories and examples, he discussed the importance of honesty, “flashing cash” and simply being quiet in buying situations.
 H

 e talked about how important it is just to ask for a better deal.